-9 Here Cannon underestimates the size of the illegal organization.
+^{‡-} Here Cannon underestimates the size of the illegal organization.
 According to statistics cited in an April 14 report by Executive Secretary Jay Lovestone to the CEC - to which Cannon would have been privy - District Organizers for each of the Party's 12 Districts reported an average paid membership of 6,851 for January and February 1922.
-[RGASPI f.
+[Comintern Archive f.
 515, op.
 1, d.
-94, Il.
+94, ll.
 25-27.]
-Over the course of the next year the size of the legal Workers Party would grow substantially and the underground CPA would wither, but at the time of this report the two organizations were of a vaguely similar size, the WPA being by roughly 20% the larger of the two, in contrast to Cannon's assertion that the WPA was over four times as large as its underground counterpart.
-Cannon was, of course, one of the most committed adherents of the legal organization, regarded by those on the CPA's Left as an arch "liquidator" and a quasi-social democratic "centrist."
+Over the course of the next year the size of the legal Workers Party would grow substantially and the underground CPA would wither, but at the time of this report the two organizations were of a roughly similar size, the WPA being by roughly 20% the larger of the two.
+Cannon falsely asserted in this report that the WPA was over four times as large as the underground party, however.
+Cannon was, not surprisingly, one of the most committed adherents of the legal organization, regarded by those on the CPA's Left as an arch "liquidator" and a quasi-social democratic "centrist."

-ers Party to assume the name, program, and international affiliation of a Communist Party, running the danger of being crushed by the capitalist state.
 Therefore the seat of the Party authority must continue to be lodged with the illegal party until such a time as the legal party will be powerful enough, and sufficiently established in the labor movement to challenge the capitalist state and make an attempt to function openly as a Communist Party.
 The problem, therefore, consists in developing the legal party and in strengthening it, building up within it the Communist ideology and habit of discipline, thus preparing it to adopt the Communist name and program and openly affiliate with the Communist International.